2lindell/advent/docs/source.txt

 Understand "northeast/ne/side/of/chasm" as On_Ne_Side_Of_Chasm.
 Northeast is In_Corridor.
 East from On_Ne_Side_Of_Chasm is nowhere.
 Understand "over/cross/across" as southwest when the location is On_Ne_Side_Of_Chasm.

-Instead of jumping in a room that contains the rickety bridge:
-	unless the rickety bridge is wrecked:
-		say [M96]"I respectfully suggest you go across the bridge instead of jumping.";
-	otherwise:
-		say [L21]"You didn't make it.";
-		end the story;
-		rule succeeds.

 [L123]In_Corridor is a forbidden room in Beyond Troll Area with printed name "In Corridor" and brief description "You're in corridor.".
 "You're in a long east/west corridor.
 A faint rumbling noise can be heard in the distance."
 Understand "corridor" as In_Corridor.